Travis

 Environment Variables #

-When defined, the following environment variables overrides their corresponding configuration values in .travis.yml:
+When defined, the following environment variables override their corresponding configuration values in .travis.yml:

 1. COVERITY_SCAN_NOTIFICATION_EMAIL